Creating a LoadBalancer Service

 String

-Clusters of v1.15 and later versions support this field.
+This parameter is available in clusters of v1.15 or later.
 In clusters earlier than v1.15, load balancers are created in the default project by default.

 If this parameter is not specified or is set to 0, resources will be bound to the default enterprise project.